 Polyester blends with natural fibers to yield easy-care yarns.
 This yarn type has good draping, along with wicking and breathability qualities—making it appropriate for any season in the year.
 However, it can feel scratchy against the skin and doesn't show stitch definition well.

 Care: Machine washable.

 Understanding the Label

-Each ball of yarn has a ball band (the label), which states everything you need to know, including the fiber content, weight, amount, care instructions, suggested needle size, gauge, and dye-lot number.
+Each yarn has a the label, which states everything you need to know including the fiber content, weight, amount, care instructions, suggested needle size, gauge, and dye-lot number.

 Fiber content: This is the material of yarn, often in percentages.
-(For example, 90% merino wool, 5% alpaca, and 5% cashmere.)
+(For example, 90 percent merino wool, 5 percent alpaca, and 5 percent cashmere.)

 Weight: This is the total thickness of yarn, often measured in wraps per inch (WPI).
 The ply count also factors into it and ranges from the finest to the heaviest weights (usually between 1-ply and 14-ply).
 Currently in the United States, the categories range in accordance to these symbols.

 Amount: This is the total length of yarn, measured in yards and ounces.